Big Island Car Rentals

-Mauna Kea Summit Sunset & Stargazing on the tallest oceanic mountain in the world – this is a must see.
+Mauna Kea Summit Sunset & Stargazing on the tallest oceanic mountain in the world – this is a must see for visitors from Canada.
 You can drive in your Big Island rental car as far as the Ellison Onizuka Visitor’s Center.
 If you wish to continue farther, you must book a tour.
 At the peak you may encounter snow, view the incredible sunset, photograph the stars, and view planets and stars through a powerful telescope.

-Ocean tours include opportunities for whale watching, snorkeling, kayaking, and Manta Ray adventures are all very popular.
+Ocean tours include opportunities for whale watching, snorkeling, kayaking, and Manta Ray adventures are all very popular among tourists from Canada.
 There are lots of choices to suit your adventurous spirit.

 Volcanoes!
 Yes, it is definitely worth the drive to Hawaii Volcanoes National Park and the surrounding areas.
 You will discover some of the most unique and amazing geographical landscapes in the world.
 The park encompasses the summits of both Kilauea and Mauna Loa – two of the world’s most active volcanoes.